Milesjpool/kahd/README.md

 1. From the repository root, run `make start-local`

 ## Deploying the API
-1. Increment the API version in `kahd-api/VERSION` (if required)
-1. Push changes to master and [Travis][TravisCI build] will take it from there.
+1. Push changes to main and [GitHub Actions][GitHub Actions Build] will take it from there.

 ## Github Actions
 This repository include a `.gihub/workflows` directory for testing and deploy the component(s).